+of Construction Applications Received:

-of Construction Reviews Completed: 1
+of Construction Reviews Completed:

-of Permits/Authorizations Issued: 1
+of Permits/Authorizations Issued:

 Summary of Reviews and Findings, include an evaluation of the effectiveness of the program.

 SESC Plans are submitted by applicants and reviewed for each project meeting the >1 acre criteria.
 The required SESC Plan contents include a clear demonstration of how the proposed project will conform to applicable erosion and sedimentation control requirements enacted by the Town.
 SESC Plans are reviewed by the DPW/Engineering staff and Building Department, with input from the Planning Department and Conservation Commission.